crossbrowsertesting/selenium-cucumberjs/readme.md

 ```
 Feature: CBT Feature

-  Scenario: Testing ToDos
+  Scenario: Adding ToDos
-    Given I visit a ToDo app
+    Given I go to my ToDo app
-    When I click some ToDos
-    Then I add another ToDo to our list
+    When I add a new ToDo
-    When I archive my old ToDos
-    Then I should have 4 ToDos
+    Then I should have 6 ToDos
 ```

 Lastly, we need to define the procedural code.
 This will be the javascript that works with the Selenium language bindings to create the logic of our test.
 Save the following as step_definitions/browser_steps.js: